pypa/gh-action-pypi-publish/README.md

 ### Trusted publishing

-> **IMPORTANT**: This functionality is in beta, and will not work for you
-> unless you're a member of the PyPI trusted publishing beta testers' group.
-> For more information, see [warehouse#12965].

-> **NOTE**: Trusted publishing is sometimes referred to by its
-> underlying technology -- OpenID Connect, or OIDC for short.
-> If you see references to "OIDC publishing" in the context of PyPI,
-> this is what they're referring to.

 This action supports PyPI's [trusted publishing] implementation, which allows authentication to PyPI without a manually configured API token or username/password combination.
 To perform